richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 modify a translation.
 This is a good feature of TDD: it prevents us from using needlessly technical names.

-## 2.4.6.
-Fourth test: a player has a position
+## 2.4.6. :red_circle: Fourth test: a player has a position

 Our previous implementation could (and maybe should) have been done sloppier.
 Here we enforce that the player's 2D position is implemented correctly: